 But in this case, this years-long legal battle is limiting the city's ability to respond to our climate, equity and housing crises.
 The urgency of these intertwined crises cannot be overstated, and city leaders should not let their 2040 plan, created to respond to these crises, go undefended.

-FMR is joining with our environmental advocacy allies to show the substantial support from our sector for the 2040 plan and to encourage the city to defend and implement it as fully and as quickly as possible.
+FMR has joined with our environmental advocacy allies to show the substantial support from our sector for the 2040 plan and to encourage the city to defend and implement it as fully and as quickly as possible.
 We hope Minneapolis leaders will listen.
-(Update: You can read our statement of support here, released July 21, 2022.)
+(You can read our statement of support here, released July 21, 2022.)

-FMR's newest board member, Kate Knuth, is a leader and expert in equity and urban environmentalism.
+Former FMR board member Kate Knuth is a leader and expert in equity and urban environmentalism.
 Check out her commentary in the Minnesota Reformer: "Overturning the 2040 plan was a terrible error."

 If you have questions about our support of the Minneapolis 2040 plan, contact Land Use & Planning Program Director Colleen O'Connor Toberman at email@example.com or 651-222-2193 x29.
 Here's more general information on why and how we support dense urban neighborhoods as part of vibrant riverfront communities.

 Sign up and we'll email you when important river issues arise.
 We make it quick and easy to contact decision-makers.
 River Guardians are also invited to special social hours and other events about legislative and metro river corridor issues.